Ralf Höcker

-Ralf Höcker (born March 4, 1971, in Cologne) is a German lawyer und author.
+Ralf Höcker (born March 4, 1971, in Cologne) is a German lawyer and author.
 He is involved in several factions within the CDU.
 In public perception, he is noted for numerous high-profile legal mandates related to the press and recurring media presence.

 Early life

 Ralf Höcker studied jurisprudence at the University of Cologne, received a scholarship from the Konrad Adenauer Foundation, and completed his doctoral studies (Dr. jur.) in Cologne in 1999.
 Subsequently, he pursued a Master of Laws (LL.M.) in Intellectual Property Law at King's College London.
 In addition, from 1999 to 2000, he worked as a Foreign Lawyer at the London-based firm Willoughby & Partners / Rouse & Co., Int.
 From 2001 to 2003, he practiced as a lawyer at the business law firm Linklaters in Cologne (following the merger of Oppenhoff & Rädler with Linklaters, England) during that time.

 In 2003, Höcker became self-employed as a lawyer and established his own law firm in Cologne, which has since operated under the name Höcker Rechtsanwälte.
 He specialized in Trademark and Media/Entertainment law.

 Additionally, he is involved with the private Cologne Business School.
 Initially, from 2008 to 2009, he served as a lecturer for German and International Trademark and Media Law.
 Since 2009, Höcker has held a professorship in German and International Trademark and Media Law at the school, initially as a salaried professor from 2009 to 2014, and since 2014 as an honorary professor.
 Furthermore, since 2010, he has been the Scientific Director of the "Deutsches Institut für Kommunikation und Recht im Internet" (German Institute for Communication and Law on the Internet) at the same institution.

 Höcker is a regular contributor to the journal "Der IP-Rechts-Berater" published by Dr. Otto Schmidt.
 Until 2015, he sporadically wrote the column "Fünfte Gewalt" for the debate forum Vocer.
 He is also the author of numerous books and articles on media law.